 On March 1, the Trump administration announced new tariffs against China, including 25% tariffs on imported steel and 10% tariffs on imported aluminum.
 The tariffs are theoretically justified by an investigation, which found that domestic production would not be adequate during a national security crisis.

-Given that the U.S. is the world’s largest importer of steel, the tariffs are expected to have a robust effect on many manufacturers.
+Given that the U.S. is the world’s largest importer of steel, the tariffs are expected to have a robust affect on many manufacturers.
 In 2016, the U.S. imported 30 million metric tons of steel and 6.3 million metric tons of aluminum.
 The taxes will increase production costs, in turn making many products more expensive for patients.

 Within a global market size of around $150 billion, U.S. makers capture about 40 percent.
 Exports of medical devices in key product categories identified by the Department of Commerce exceeded $44 billion in 2015.